tamariam/Kiddie-Corner/README.md

- If the product is out of stock, the quantity selection will be disabled, and the "Add to Bag" button will also be disabled to prevent adding out-of-stock items to the bag.
+ If the product is out of stock, the quantity selection will be disabled, and the 'Add to Bag' button will be removed to prevent adding out-of-stock items.

  ![product-out-of-stock](/docs/features/product-details-out-of-stock.png)